RuthyYao/RuthyYao.github.io/_posts/2024-06-15-Streaming-Services-Acquisition-and-Conversion-Analysis.md

 # Project Overview  <a name="overview-main"></a>

 ### Business Problem <a name="overview-business-problem"></a>
 Foodie Fi started the video streaming service that only had food related content a year ago.
-They sell monthly and annual sbuscription plans, giving their customer unlimited on-demand access to exclusively food related vedios from around the world.
+They sell monthly and annual subscription plans, giving their customer unlimited on-demand access to exclusively food related videos from around the world.
 The management team wants to review the product performance and would like to make data-based decisions on products, customers and other business growth strategies in the future.
 <br>

 ### Actions <a name="overview-actions"></a>
 I first compiled the necessary data from the data tables that contains the plans and customer subscriptions data.
-Then I consolidated the data tables and from there, I learned about the diffenet customer onboarding journeys.
+Then I consolidated the data tables and from there, I learned about the different customer onboarding journeys.
 Next, I applied SQL syntax to perform the data analysis and exploration where I gained the insights on some key business performance metrics such as
-* The number of newly acquried customers
+* The number of newly acquired customers
 * The customers distribution by products
 * The percentage of customers who upgrade their plans
 * The average days for customers to upgrade from trial to a paid premium plan. etc.